sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Relatedness.md

 So this removes SNPs that are **highly correlated**, leaving you with a **pruned set of approximately independent markers**.

-it will generate raw-GWAS-data.prune.in file.
-This file use in next step
+-   This step will generate raw-GWAS-data.prune.in file.
-\* Check relatedness

 #### Purpose: